Home Medium Custom Domain Feature Returns

 What is a “Custom Domain”

-To ensure readers who may not be from the tech field understand, here’s a simple explanation of what a custom domain is.
+To ensure readers from various backgrounds understand, here’s a simple explanation of what a custom domain is.

 A domain is like an address in the online world.
-If I enter the address Medium.com, I will go to Medium.
-Now, with the custom domain feature, creators can set their own addresses.
-You can register the address you want and bind it to your Medium account, replacing the original address.
-For example, if I use blog.zhgchg.li, it will also lead to my Medium.
+When I enter the address Medium.com, I arrive at Medium; now, creators can customize their domain, which is like customizing their address.
+You can register the address you want and then link it to your Medium account to replace the original address; for example, I use blog.zhgchg.li as my address, and it leads to my Medium page.

 History

-Research shows that this feature was available around 2012, with a one-time setup fee of $75.
-However, by the time I started writing on Medium (2018), this feature had already been discontinued.
-Accounts that had already applied were not affected, so sometimes you might see domains that are custom but the site is still Medium, which is cool.
-It was said to have been removed shortly after its launch, likely due to business considerations, as custom domains could reduce Medium’s brand recognition.
+Research shows that this feature was available in the early days around 2012, with a one-time $75 setup fee.
+However, by the time I started writing on Medium in 2018, this feature had already been discontinued.
+Existing users were not affected, so sometimes when browsing Medium, you may see a domain that belongs to you but the website is on Medium, which is pretty cool.
+It was said to have been launched for a while before being taken down.
+I personally think it was due to business considerations, as having a custom domain would reduce Medium’s visibility.

 Benefits

-• Recognition: Custom domains can bring many benefits to creators, the most straightforward being recognition.
-Instead of medium.com/@xxxx, it directly displays your name, e.g., zhgchg.li/
+• Visibility: A custom domain can bring many benefits to creators, the most obvious being visibility.
+Instead of using medium.com/@xxxx, you can display your name directly, for example: zhgchg.li/

-• Flexibility: If you later want to move away from Medium and set up your own site, you can redirect the original links to the new site.
+• Flexibility: If you decide to move away from Medium and host your own website in the future, you can redirect the original links to the new site.

 Drawbacks

-• You will no longer enjoy the high Domain Authority SEO ranking advantage of medium.com, which may severely impact search traffic initially.
+• You lose the high Domain Authority SEO ranking advantage of medium.com, which may significantly impact incoming search traffic in the early stages.

 Rules

-I found that article links and share links, if the article is part of a Publication but the Publication does not have a Custom domain, will revert to the default medium.com link instead of using the Profile’s Domain.
+I noticed that when sharing links to articles, if the article is part of a Publication but the Publication does not have a custom domain set, or if the Profile’s domain is not used, the link will revert to the default medium.com link.

 My Setup

-• Profile page: blog.zhgchg.li (I only use the subdomain blog.zhgchg.li because the main domain has other uses)
+• Profile Page: blog.zhgchg.li (I only use the subdomain blog.zhgchg.li because the main domain serves another purpose)

-I originally set up a Publication page but later removed it ; because I don’t have many followers and my self-generated traffic is limited, I need to rely heavily on traffic from search engines like Google.
-If the Publication page also uses a Custom Domain, it will cause the article links to become my domain, but my domain is still too new, ranking very low in search results, and unable to attract traffic.
+I initially set up a Publication page, but later removed it because I have few followers and limited ability to generate traffic on my own.
+I heavily rely on search engine traffic, particularly from Google.
+If the Publication page also used a Custom Domain, the article links would be under my domain, but my domain is not well-established and ranks poorly in search results, attracting minimal traffic.

-Cultivating a Domain’s authority value from scratch requires a long period of accumulation.
-I think this feature is most suitable for those who already have website services (e.g., musicplayer.com).
-If you want to build a community, you can directly use Medium, and at this time, the domain can be used (blog.musicplayer.com).
+Building the authority of a domain from scratch requires a significant amount of time and effort.
+I believe this feature is best suited for those who already have a website service (e.g., musicplayer.com).
+If you aim to build a community, you can directly use Medium, and in this case, a domain like blog.musicplayer.com can be utilized.

 Pricing